jamesaevans/amplitude-dev-center/docs/data/sdks/browser-2/deta.md

 ## Configuration

-The Default Event Tracking Advanced plugin adds four settings that help you configure what the plugin tracks.
+The Autocapture plugin adds four settings that help you configure what the plugin tracks.

 | <div class="big-column">Setting</div>                   | Default                                                                                              | Description                                                                                        |
 | -------------------------- | ---------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------- |